 Khao Sok National Park Lower Southern Gulf, Thailand Travel Guide

-Khao Sok National Park area does not have comprehensive public transit like metros, trams, or city bus networks.
+Khao Sok National Park area does not have comprehensive public transit like metros, trams, or city networks of buses.
 The environment is rural and focused on natural attractions.

-Ask your accommodation for current songthaew info and travel costs.
+Ask your place to stay for current songthaew info and travel costs.
 Be prepared to wait, especially during off-peak hours.
 Flag down a songthaew heading your course.

-For longer distances, specific timings, or convenience, booking a private taxi or minivan is more reliable than waiting for a songthaew.
+For longer distances, specific timings, or convenience, booking a private taxi or minivan is more dependable than in line for a songthaew.

-Confirm your desired direction when hailing a songthaew.
+Confirm your wanted direction when hailing a songthaew.
 Private taxis booked through reputable sources are generally safe.

 Not available in Khao Sok village.
 Agencies at Surat Thani, Phuket, Krabi airports.
 Requires IDP.